-Brendan Watson, Ph.D., is an assistant professor in the School of Journalism & Mass Communication at the University of Minnesota-Twin Cities.
+Brendan Watson, Ph.D., is an assistant professor in the School of Journalism at Michigan State University.

-Previously, Brendan was a multimedia journalist at the St. Petersburg Times (now the Tampa Bay Times).
+Brendan was an assistant professor at the University of Minnesota from 2012 to 2016.
+Prior to earning his Ph.D. from the University of North Carolina, Brendan was a multimedia journalist at the St. Petersburg Times (now the Tampa Bay Times).
 He led many of the paper’s early experiments in multimedia reporting, including video reporting, podcasting and live-blogging major news events.
-He also trained the paper’s reporters and photographers, and has taught multimedia reporting seminars at Michigan State University, University of Maryland, and the Poynter Institute for Media Studies.
+He also trained the paper’s reporters and photographers and taught multimedia reporting seminars at Michigan State University, University of Maryland, and the Poynter Institute for Media Studies.

 In the summer of 2014, Brendan worked at Minnesota Public Radio, embedded in their digital news team.
 As part of the "professional reimmersion," Brendan helped manage MPR's phone and tablet apps and social media accounts, with a particular focus "social photography."